gnns4hri/3D_multi_pose_estimator/README.md

 python3 get_joints_from_panoptic_model.py PANOPTIC_SEQUENCE_DIRECTORY
 ```

-To generate a json file for test, run the *get_joints_from_panoptic_model_multi.py*.
-Both scripts generate a json file and a pickle file with the transformation matrices of the cameras.
+To generate a json file for test, run *get_joints_from_panoptic_model_multi.py* instead of the previous script.
+Both scripts generate a json file and a Python pickle file with the transformation matrices of the cameras.
 This pickle file is necessary for obtaining metrics of the models.

 ## Training